mbbx6spp/styleguides/bash/README.md

   having `-f` passed.
 * Adding a `-d` that does `set -x` is also awesome.
 * If you are using `read` you probably did something wrong.
 The user should be able to supply all input on the command line.
+The one exception to this is reading data in from other commands.

 ### Variables
 * All variables in functions must be locally scoped.